Some interesting articles about Steadicams

 Q: Thats a shame, I’ve seen photos on the construction of the smaller gun, but never any of the Smartgun.
 When they were returned did they come back in as good a condition as you hired them?

-o.k. but the actress was too small for hers so they had to cut it down,
+was o.k. but the actress was too small for hers so they had to cut it

-they compensated me for it later.
-I remember that they both had light
+down, they compensated me for it later.
+I remember that they both had

 Q: What happened to the rigs after Aliens, are they still used for shooting movies today?